 Hi, I’m Holly :).
 In 2012, I got on a plane to Melbourne, Australia.
 I had 3 months of school ahead and then no plan at all.
 9 months later I made my way back home a little wiser, a little humbler, and a lot more excited about where life was going to take me next.

 But let’s backtrack a little bit.
 I was 19 when I decided I wanted to study abroad in Australia.
 I didn’t know much else but I knew it somewhere I’d always wanted to go and that I wanted to go soon.
-Not long after that, I got a student-worker position working in the career services office in The College of Business at my university.
+Not long after that, I got a job working in the career services office at my university.
 The job couldn’t have been any more perfect for a wide-eyed marketing major eager to climb the career ladder that, for so long I had believed, would lead to success and happiness.
 I remember calling my parents and saying “I got the job!
 That might mean giving up Australia, but this is a really great opportunity.”
-But even in that position, creating job opportunity after job opportunity, I knew I still needed to go travel “while I had the chance.”
+But no matter how much I enjoyed that job or saw the steps of my career ladder appearing before me, some part of me knew I still needed to go travel, “while I had the chance.”

-Fast forward to a year and a half later when I was packing my bags for a 3 month study abroad program in Australia, followed by, hopefully, a couple months of traveling around Australia.
+Fast forward to a year and a half later when I was packing my bags for a 3 month study abroad program in Australia, followed by 3 months road tripping up and down the East Coast.
 The program was a fantastic experience, I made a great friend to do my Australia traveling with and even ended up planning to spend a week in New Zealand before going home.
-Except that one week turned into 3 months and after that, I guess you could say I was hooked.
+Except that one week in New Zealand turned into 3 months and after that, I guess you could say I was hooked.

 I was hooked on the freedom, the cultures, the beautiful souls I met.
 That was it for me, I had to experience this more.

-After graduation, I spent the better part of 4 years living, working and traveling abroad, only returning home in May 2018.
-My soul longs for travel, of that I have no doubt, but decided I was ready to spend a bit of time at home.
-So, what does one do when you move home from this wild, amazing and soul-changing 4 years and everyone is asking what your new life plan is?
+After graduation, I spent the better part of 4 years living, working and traveling abroad in Europe, Asia and Australia, only returning home in May 2018.
+My soul longs for travel, of that I have no doubt, but I was ready to spend a bit of time at home.
+So, what does one do when you move home from this wild, amazing and soul-changing 4 years and everyone asks what your new life plan is?
 Go back to school and buy some time to figure it out, of course!
-So here I am, back home in Reno, Nevada pursuing my Master’s in Business Administration, and absolutely loving it.
-(I will say it wasn’t lost on me that being a student and working for the university again would still give me the opportunity to spend a couple months traveling each summer…).
+So here I am, back home in Reno, Nevada pursuing my Master’s in Business Administration, and, for now, satiating my travel bug by writing about my travels instead!
+(I will say it wasn’t lost on me that being a student and working for the university again would allow me to spend a couple months traveling each summer…).

 Thanks for letting me share a bit about myself with you!
 Maybe my story resonates with you and if so (even if not!)
 I hope my blog will help inspire you to take the leap of faith and go travel.
 I promise, the world will welcome you with open arms.